Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Introduction

 Upon rejection of the benchmark model the important question as to which predictors are the most important drivers of predictability also arises.
 To address this question we subsequently introduce a covariate screening method that allows us to identify the key predictor that most improves the accuracy of forecasts of the response variable relative to the forecasts based on the benchmark model.
 We refer to such a predictor as the key player.
 Although the identification of a single predictor may come across as providing only a limited picture of an underlying {\it true} specification, it is nevertheless a valuable picture.
 Parsimonious models can often achieve desirable levels of predictive strength by avoiding distortions due to overfitting for instance.

-Our operating environment is particularly relevant to economic and financial applications where one is interested in the maintained hypothesis of no predictability whereby the response variable of interest is best described by a martingale difference process (e.g. excess stock returns, currency returns, consumption growth amongst many others).
-More generally, in the course of empirical work one is often faced with the need to compare the predictive accuracy of a simple model encompassed/nested within a richer one.
-Nested models are one of the most commonly encountered setting in empirical research and help answer fundamental questions such as: does the inclusion of a set of additional predictors significantly improve the predictive power of a smaller model or a non-predictability benchmark?
-Irrespective of whether one operates in a big data environment combined with heterogeneous predictor types or in a more idealised environment with few well behaved and purely stationary predictors, conducting out of sample predictive accuracy comparisons between nested models raises many technical challenges that have also not been resolved in a satisfactory way despite a voluminous literature on the subject (e.g. the fact that two nested models collapse into the same specification under the hypothesis of equal predictive accuracy typically results in ill-defined test statistics with degenerate variances).
+Our operating environment is particularly relevant to economic and financial applications where one is interested in the maintained hypothesis of no predictability whereby the response variable of interest is best described by a martingale difference process (e.g. excess stock returns, currency returns, consumption growth).
+More generally, one is often faced with the need to compare the predictive accuracy of a simple model nested within a richer one.
+Nested models are one of the most commonly encountered setting in empirical research and help answer fundamental questions such as: does the inclusion of additional predictors significantly improve the predictive power of a smaller model or a non-predictability benchmark?

 The plan of the paper is as follows.
 Section 2 introduces our modelling environment and the key test statistics that are used to implement our predictive accuracy comparisons.
-Section 3 develops the asymptotic theory under the benchmark specification and is followed by a comprehensive local power analysis in Section 4.
+Section 3 develops the asymptotic theory under the global null and is followed by a comprehensive local power analysis in Section 4.
 Section 5 introduces a theoretically supported power enhancing transformation to our proposed tests.
 Section 6 introduces our key player estimator and studies its asymptotic properties.
 Section 7 demonstrates the finite sample properties of our methods through a comprehensive simulation based exercise.
-Finally Section 8 illustrates the usefulness of our methods through an application on the predictability of US economic activity and Section 9 concludes.
-All proofs are relegated to the appendix.
+Finally Section 8 illustrates the usefulness of our methods through an application to the predictability of US economic activity.
+Section 9 concludes.
+All technical proofs and further simulations are placed in a supplementary appendix.